 Choose both of them, coming from animals and vegetables in equal proportions.
 The best combination is offered by legumes and grains with meat.

-The standard recommendation for athletes regarding daily protein intake is 1 gram per pound of bodyweight or 2 grams per kilogram of bodyweight.
-However, I recommend you to build your muscles and strength by aiming to eat more carbohydrates than the recommend protein intake.
+The standard recommendation for athletes regarding daily protein intake is 1 gram per pound of body weight or 2 grams per kilogram of bodyweight.
+However, I recommend that you build your muscles and strength by aiming to eat more carbohydrates than the recommended protein intake.

-Micronutrients are present everywhere, especially in fruits, veggies, legumes, cereals, dried fruits, but also meat, eggs and dairy.
-We can consume as many of the micronutrients we want.
+Micronutrients are present everywhere, especially in fruits, veggies, legumes, cereals, dried fruits, but also meat, eggs, and dairy.
+You can consume as many of the micronutrients you want.

 Micronutrients are vitamins and minerals.
 They are responsible for our general health and we cannot survive without them.
 We can find vitamins in all kinds of foods.
-That’s why we need to eat various foods: vegetables and leafy salads or whole-grains and whole food starches or meats of all kind.
+That’s why we need to eat various foods: vegetables and leafy salads or whole-grains and whole-food starches or meats of all kinds.

 Minerals are important for nerve signaling, muscular contraction, and tissue structure.
 Calcium supports muscle function and transmits nerve impulses.
 It can be found in yogurt, milk, cottage cheese, and dark leafy greens.
 Magnesium is involved in protein synthesis, blood glucose control, blood pressure regulation, and bone formation.
 It can be found in dairy products, seafood, meat, and fish.
 Phosphorus is an essential part of living cells and is found in meat, poultry, fish, and plants.
 Potassium is an electrolyte that is necessary for muscle contraction, nerve impulses, protein synthesis, transferring nutrients through cell membranes and can be found in spinach, potatoes, yogurt, meat, nuts, tomatoes, cucumbers, and carrots.
 Iron is important in blood proteins and can be found in beef liver, chicken liver, oysters and lean meats.
 Zinc supports our immune system, helps wounds to heal and cells to divide and grow.
 Oysters are the most zinc-potent food.